mjordan/islandora_workbench_docs/docs/preparing_data.md

 google_sheets_gid: 1094504353
 ```

-Some things to note about using Google Sheets:

-* You can use a Google Sheet in all tasks that use a CSV file as input.
-* All of the columns required in a local CSV file are also required in the Google spreadsheet.
-* The URL in the configuration file needs single or double quotes around it, like any other value that contains a colon.
-* You can use either the URL you copy from your browser when you are viewing the spreadsheet (which ends in "/edit#gid=0" or something similar), or the "sharing" URL you copy into your clipboard from within the "Share" dialog box (which ends in "edit?usp=sharing").
-Either is OK.
-* The Google spreadsheet must be publicly readable, e.g. with "Anyone on the Internet with this link can view" permission.
-* Spreadsheets work best for descriptive metadata if all cells are formatted as "Plain text".
-To do this in Google Sheets, select all cells, then choose the menu items Format > Number > Plain text *before adding any content to the cells*.
-* If the values in the `file` column of the spreadsheet are relative, they are assumed to point to files within your local `input_directory`, just like they do in a local CSV input file.
-However, you can also use absolute file paths and URLs in the `file` column, as described above.

 ## Using an Excel file as the input CSV file

 With this option, your configuration's `input_csv` option contains the filename of an Excel 2010 (or higher) file, like this: